Vulvodynia: Surgery

+Vestibulectomy is a surgery to remove the vulval vestibule, and it may be recommended for certain patients.
+It has been suggested as a first-line treatment for neuroproliferative vestibulodynia.
+It has successful long-term outcomes, but is often only offered after conservative measures have failed.

 Lifestyle

 A number of lifestyle changes are often recommended such as using cotton underwear, not using substances that may irritate the area, and using lubricant during sex.
 The use of alternative medicine has not been sufficiently studied to make recommendations.